bryanbraun/bryanbraun.github.io/_posts/2012-05-13-commitments.md

 But as far as I am concerned, the benefits to committing far outweighs the costs.
 First of all, flexibility is overrated.
 Sure, I could drift through life, sampling a little bit of everything, being free of responsibility... but what kind of impact could I make?
 Being a Jack-of-all-trades inevitably makes you a Master-of-none, and being somebody who wants to make a significant contribution somewhere, I cannot afford to be a generalist.
 I'd rather do three things very well than twenty things poorly.
 There's an abundance of [mediocrity][1] in the world...
 I don't need to add to that.

- [1]: http://bryanbraun.com/2012/03/19/never-settle-being-mediocre "Never Settle for being Mediocre"
+[1]: http://bryanbraun.com/2012/03/19/never-settle-being-mediocre 'Never Settle for being Mediocre'

 Committing also leads to more meaningful interactions with people.
 My friendships are stronger because I don't blow off my friends.
 My family is stronger because I take my marriage vows and religious commitments seriously.
 I strive to be a person who keeps my promises, despite the costs.
 These costs are heavy sometimes but I'd rather accept the costs than suffer from the absence of meaningful relationships in my life.